 A Tempered-Glass Pie Plate

-What's true for rectangular baking dishes is true here, too: It may not be worthy of a Martha Stewart photo shoot, but a simple pie dish made of tempered glass, like Pyrex, will conduct heat more quickly to your crust, producing more beautifully golden, crisp, and flaky results than any fancy-pants ceramic model.
-It's also nonreactive, making it safe to use with citrusy pies like lemon meringue and Key lime.
+What's true for rectangular baking dishes is true here, too: It may not be worthy of a Martha Stewart photo shoot, but a simple tempered glass pie plate will conduct heat more quickly to your crust, producing more beautifully golden, crisp, and flaky results than any fancy-pants ceramic model.
+It's also nonreactive, making it safe to use with citrusy pies like this lime pie.

 A Loaf Pan

 Quick breads are a great way for novices to try their hand at baking, but a loaf pan is also handy for making meatloaf, pound cake, or simple yeasted loaves.
-This one is made from aluminized steel, which is long-lasting, rust-resistant, and helpfully nonstick.
+The below loaf pan is made from aluminized steel, which is long-lasting, rust-resistant, and helpfully nonstick.

 A Thermometer for Pastry Projects

 For sweet projects, Stella is passionate about her Polder digital thermometer, which offers a whole slew of features: ultra-fast reading times, ideal for candy recipes that require exceptionally precise timing; a clip-on attachment, so you can test temperature hands-free; and temp alert settings, letting you keep track of your custards if you happen to walk out of the kitchen.
 The probe allows you to use it on roasts, too.

 Sure, a wine bottle can work in a pinch, but to get perfectly flaky pie crust and other baked goods, we highly recommend an actual rolling pin, like this French pin from Ateco.
 Need more rolling pin–related guidance?
 Here's Stella's guide to how to choose the best rolling pin for your baking needs.